-Other forms can be found at the Office of the Registrar's website.
-(Click here).
+Other forms can be found on the web page of the Office of the Registrar

 We want to help you succeed!
-If you need to work on your homework, or study for an exam, you can visit our tutoring room just about anytime you wish.
-Once the semester begins, free tutoring is available Monday through Thursday from 3:00-8:00 for additional assistance.
-The tutoring room is located in Foster Hall Room 414.
-For more information contact Dr. Chad Rezsnyak via email at email@example.com or via telephone at 931-372-6282.
+If you need to work on your homework, or study for an exam, you can visit our tutoring room during the hours listed below.
+Once the fall and spring semesters begin, free tutoring is available Monday through Thursday from 2:00-6:00pm in Lab Science Commons Room 1307.
+During the summer semester, there will be a study hall on Tuesdays/Thursdays from 1-2pm in LSC 1307.
+For more information, contact Dr. Chad Rezsnyak at email@example.com or 931-372-6282.

-If you would like to provide feedback or suggestions about the Chemistry Department tutoring, please fill out our short survey below:
+If you would like to provide feedback or suggestions about the Chemistry Department tutoring, please fill out our short survey: Tutoring Feedback Form

 If you would like to apply for a chemistry or pre-professional departmental scholarship (in addition to any federal aid or UAS scholarships you might have), you will need to go the Scholarships page and fill out the Scholarship Application.
 All students MUST be admitted and complete the Scholarship Application every year by the December 15th deadline to be considered for any Tennessee Tech scholarships.
 This single application submitted through ScholarWeb is used for the awarding of over 600 scholarship opportunities.
 You must apply for these scholarships ANNUALLY by the published deadline each year, regardless of whether or not you were previously awarded a scholarship.